Andremoniy/jetty.httpclient.sslissue/README.md

 ```

-Be aware, that one should wait long enough.
-In the most cases it is reproducible within around 5-10 minutes.
+Be aware, that one may need to wait long enough.
+In the most cases it is reproducible within a time frame of 5-10 minutes.
 If it doesn't happen, try to restart again.

 # How to run
 There are 3 options how you can run this project